 - As a bonus, this camera is known for its excellent video quality.

-Note – If you decide to purchase this camera, know that for just $100 more you can add a zoom lens.
+Note – If you decide to purchase this camera, know that for a modest investment (compared to other lenses) you can add a 18-135mm zoom lens (You can add that option when you purchase online).
 It’s a great value if you want a versatile lens for taking all-purpose photos.
 I usually recommend buying the body only, but for the cost I think it’s worth it.
 It’s my husband’s go-to lens for travel and daily photos.
 However, if you intend on buying another lens for general purposes, there’s no need to purchase this one as well.

 Canon EF 50mm f/1.8 – Probably the best lens you can get for such a cheap price.
 I’d easily recommend it for any beginner.